Debbierise001/DSA-Project-Documentation-1/README.md

 - Limited data on user demographics or actual sales volume

 ### Reference
-- Dataset provided by training program
+- The dataset provided by the training program
 - Analysis done using Microsoft Excel
 - Formulas and methods based on what was learned during the course